achrefbs/holbertonschool-low_level_programming/0x1A-hash_tables/README.md

 * a function that gives you the index of a key.
 * this function should use the hash_djb2 function.
 * Returns the index at which the key/value pair should be stored in the array of the hash table.

+# 3
+a function that adds an element to the hash table.

+# 4
+a function that retrieves a value associated with a key.